TeamGloomy/TeamGloomy.github.io/pages/mydoc/btt_octopus_1.1_f429_pins.md

 <div class="datatable-end"></div>

+## BTT Octopus v1.1 F429 Version Other Pins in Firmware

-Other pin numbers.
-Either name can be used in the firmware (config.g).
+If more than one pin name is availble, either name can be used in the firmware (config.g).
 If the pins aren't in the table (due to not having a special name), then the pin itself can be used in the form of PA0, PA.0, PA_0, A0, A.0 or A_0.

 {% include warning.html content="The BTT Octopus v1.1 F429 Version Pinout is incorrect for RX and TX pins on the WiFi header.
 They should be A.9 and A.10" %}